Kelwing/Gangway/README.md

 The public key is then exposed over an HTTP endpoint, so you can validate the web tokens across any number of services you want to tie in.

+## Features

+[x] Auth with any OAuth2 provider
+[x] Redirect back to a custom URL to pass the JWT back to your application [x] Built-in login page
+[x] Implements OAuth 2 state parameter
+[ ] Custom token manipulation using Javascript (ES5)
+[ ] Automatic config reloading using filesystem watchers

 ## Configuration
 The configuration file is located in config/config.yaml.
 Upon first run, a sample config will be generated for you.